redorbit1/upload_files_to_dropbox/README.md

 # Description
-The purpose of this simply Python script is to upload files to Dropbox.
+The purpose of this simple Python script is to upload files to Dropbox.
 The script will upload files and folders recursively starting from a base path.
+Glob filter is supported, so you can upload main folder only, specific file extension or both

 # Requirements
 - Install Python 3.x